malfattti/garden/Semiotics. The Basics.md

 - Año de publicación: 2017

 ## Dennotation and connotation
-- the two parts of meaningwqe
+- the two parts of meaning
+-